exasol/nagios-monitoring/README.md

 ![EXAStorage - Editing Volumes](/images/pic11.png)

 ### Creating the logservice
-The nagios monitoring bundle also contains an event-based check for cluster log messages.
+The icinga2 monitoring bundle also contains an event-based check for cluster log messages.
 This check needs a logservice with all the desired options and will notify you as soon as there is an entry with a log priority higher than "WARNING".
 Click on "Monitoring" on the navigation pane where you might already find an appropriate logservice.
 Otherwise we recommend to create a new logservice with the following options:

 * Minimum Log Priority: Information
 * EXAClusterOS Services: <All>